CYBER SECURITY MASTER'S DEGREE

 ANNUAL MEDIAN SALARY OF

 Once you graduate, your job prospects look great.
-The U.S. Bureau of Labor Statistics projects job growth for cybersecurity professionals to expand by 28 percent through 2026 and salaries are expected to be over $135,000 per year, though numbers vary according to location and years of experience.
+The U.S. Bureau of Labor Statistics projects job growth for cybersecurity professionals to expand by 31% through 2029 and salaries are expected to be over $135,000 per year, though numbers vary according to location and years of experience.

 If you'd like to specialize in forensics and investigations, the Department of Homeland Security offers internships, entry-level programs and even opportunities especially created for veterans.
 In the private sector, you might lead a team specializing in network security, as manage an IT department, or work as an independent consultant to public and private companies who need your skill set to help them protect sensitive data and fend off threats from cyber attacks.